nonnontrivial/gridmash/README.md

 The following example shows how to use `Grid` and `Cell` to render a reconciler.

+`<Grid />` will map arrow key press events to reconciliations in the grid between two viable cell values.

+> `Grid` does not have internal state, and assumes that any reconciliation it identifies should be passed back into its `data` prop.

 ```tsx
 import * as React from "react";
 import {